Home

 Course load

 (2) The course load of students in a semester may not exceed the normal course load.
-The normal course load;
+The normal course load may be increased as follows;

-(3) The minimum course load of students in a semester is 3 credit courses.
+(3) The minimum course load of undergraduate students in a semester is 3 credit courses (except for students who begin the first semester of their undergraduate program in the Spring semester after successfully completing the English Preparatory Program at SFL at the end of the Fall semester).
 This load may be reduced with the approval of the program coordinator/head of academic board concerned, if there exist valid reasons for doing so.

 Course transfers

-ARTICLE 19 - (1) Transfer of the courses a student has previously taken in a higher education institution to his/her undergraduate program is done by the academic board concerned following the recommendation of the program coordinator.
+(1) Transfer of the courses a student has previously taken at METU to his/her undergraduate program is carried out by the academic board concerned following the recommendation of the program coordinator.

-(5) The other regulations related to course transfer are determined by the Senate.
+(4) Other principles governing course transfer and recognition procedures are determined by the Senate.

 Non-program courses